cesca95/TeleoperatedGroundRobot/README.md

     git clone
     ```

+### Kinect Setup

+1. Follow the README in the src/kinect_listener folder

 ### Leap Motion Setup

-1. Follow the README in the Leap Motion folder
+1. Follow the README in the src/leap_teleop folder

 ### For the simulation on Gazebo (Optional)